Mozayik/shovel/doc/ServiceDisabled.md

-# ServiceRunning
+# ServiceDisabled

-Asserts that a system service is running.
+Asserts that a system service is disabled.

 ## Arguments